embrace-io/embrace-docs/content/react-native/integration/track-navigation-screens.md

 ---
 title: "Track Screens"
-description: Add logging to your React Native application to track screens using Embrace SDK
+description: Add logging to your React Native application to track screens using the Embrace SDK
 weight: 8
 aliases:
   - /react-native/track-screens/